NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 [Rivet](https://rivet.hepforge.org/) analysis program, allowing standard [Rivet analyses](https://rivet.hepforge.org/analyses/) to be modified to produce APPLgrid tables.
-Therefore, on top of the dependencies outlined above, mcgrid also requires the isntallation of Rivet (v2.2.0 or later).
+Therefore, on top of the dependencies outlined above, mcgrid also requires the installation of Rivet (v2.2.0 or later).
 It is recommended to install Rivet using the bootstrap script as described on their [Getting Started](https://rivet.hepforge.org/trac/wiki/GettingStarted) page.
 MCgrid can then be installed in the usual way, by doing